Where to Eat in Chinatown NY: 10 best restaurants

 Dumplings from Fried Dumplings in Chinatown| ©Tina Nguyen

-This small and simple restaurant is perfect if you want to take a break after the Chinatown tour to eat something quick, as a snack, without giving up tasting the specialties of Chinese cuisine.
-In fact, Fried Dumpling is famous for its delicious homemade dumplings at reduced prices (6 pieces for $2).
-Possibly the cheapest place you will find in this area of the city.
+This small, simple restaurant is perfect if you want to take a break after your Chinatown tour to grab a quick bite—a snack, really—without missing out on trying some Chinese culinary specialties.
+In fact, Fried Dumpling is famous for its delicious homemade dumplings at low prices (6 pieces for $2).
+It’s possibly the cheapest spot you’ll find in this part of the city.

-As the Fried Dumplings place is quite small, I advise you to order some dumplings to take away and eat them in Columbus Park while sunbathing, but if you prefer to eat them there you can do it at the bar.
+Since the Fried Dumplings shop is quite small, I recommend ordering some dumplings to go and eating them in Columbus Park while soaking up the sun, but if you prefer to eat them there, you can do so at the counter.

 • Address: 106 Mosco St.